 Biomedical acupuncture views the spine as centrally important.
 Assessment and treatment of the spine benefits the spine itself, as well as the organs and regions of the body associated with each spinal segment.
-I also carefully assess elsewhere on the body, finding local and distal acupoints on meridians connected with your specific chief complaint.
-I practice acupuncture as an integration of traditional Chinese medicine and modern biomedical and sports medicine concepts.
+I carefully assess the whole body, finding acupoints connected with your symptoms and chief complaint.
+I practice acupuncture as an integration of Chinese medicine, Auriculotherapy, Posturology, and modern biomedical and sports medicine concepts.

 How does acupuncture work?

 The body is made of many different kinds of tissue.
 Acupuncture stimulates increased communication, circulation and metabolism within the various tissues and levels of the body.

 When I received my first acupuncture treatment, I felt a sheet of energy move deeper in my body than I ever had before.
 Acupuncture is known to stimulate movement along what’s called “meridians.”
 These coordinated movements optimize circulation of energy and fluids which prompt faster and better healing.

 Acupuncture meridians are specialized energetic pathways of connective tissue shadowing and surrounding important vessels and structures connecting to the organs, spinal cord and brain.
 These pathways cross-communicate bioelectrically and travel through the whole course of the body.